joelmccracken/joelmccracken.github.com/content/gaining-words.markdown

 >
 > -- George Orwell, Nineteen Eighty-Four

-The words we know and use are really important, and sometimes I forget how important.
-To illustrate, try this experiment with me, please.
+The words we know and use are really important.
+To illustrate exactly how important they are, try this experiment with me, please.

 First, think of an apple, but try to not use words -- think of the apple, but not in terms of the word.
 You might be able to consider an apple some other way besides mental words.
-For example,  you might be able to "see" an apple, mentally.
+For example,  you might be able to "see" an apple with your mind's eye.

 Now, think about the idea of "rebellion", again without using any mental words.
 Notice anything different?